phased.ScenarioViewer

 having default property values.

-a scenario viewer System object, sIS
+returns a scenario viewer System object, sIS

-= phased.ScenarioViewer(Name,Value)sIS
+= phased.ScenarioViewer(Name=Value)sIS

-, with any specified property Name
+, with any specified property

 set to a specified Value

-must appear inside single
+must appear inside double quotes (""

 .